Yung-Hsin-Chen/Causalities-of-Covid-Pandemics/final_project/README.md

 * [Compile the Report](#compile-the-report)
 * [Compile the Presentation](#compile-the-presentation)

+Welcome everyone!
+This repository allows you to play around with the covid pandemic data.
+It aims to get the most influenced causalities of the pandemic.
+Find out more about how we did it in the report and presentation!

+By following the instructions below, you can create your own results.
+The results and data will be saved to the notebook, where you can explore more.

 ## Run Files
 1. Navigate to ```final_project/```.
 2. Build a docker image.